 5.03 Performance Warranty Limitations

-The flushing and wheel track rutting performance warranty requirements shall be null and void if, during any warranty period year, the total degree days > 10 ºC is greater than [* Designer Fill-In, See Notes to Designer].
+For HMA pavement, the flushing and wheel track rutting performance warranty requirements shall be null and void if, during any warranty period year, the total degree days > 10 ºC is greater than [* Designer Fill-In, See Notes to Designer].

-The cracking performance warranty requirement shall be null and void if, during any warranty period year, the annual lowest daily temperature is less than [** Designer Fill-In, See Notes to Designer] ºC.
+For HMA pavement, the cracking performance warranty requirement shall be null and void if, during any warranty period year, the annual lowest daily temperature is less than [** Designer Fill-In, See Notes to Designer] ºC.

 The annual highest and lowest daily temperature of each year of the warranty period shall be calculated as the average of the values from the [*** Designer Fill-In, See Notes to Designer] Environment Canada weather stations.